 - Participate with a friend or family member in case of emergency.

 How SafeTrip Travel Protection can help

-If your next international adventure will include hang-gliding, parachuting, bungee jumping, mountain climbing, motor sport or free diving, add extreme sports coverage to your policy at checkout.
+If your next international adventure will include skydiving, parachuting, bungee jumping, mountain climbing above 9,000 ft (2,700 metres), or multi-sport endurance competitions, add extreme sports coverage to your policy at checkout.
 On top of all of the medical benefits and travel assistance that comes standard with every plan, this can be a great add-on for the adventure minded traveler.
 For complete sports-rider coverage details, please see our travel policy at: www.uhcsafetrip.com/your-policy-document/.